Determining the Dark Matter distribution in galaxies with Deep Learning: Results

 \subsection{Understanding the neural network output with sensitivity maps}

-While the traditional methods for inferring the DM content of a galaxy are based on well established physical laws, the inner workings of neural networks are to a large degree, opaque.
+While the traditional methods for inferring the DM content of a galaxy are based on well established physical laws, the inner workings of neural networks are, to a large degree, opaque.
 This often represents a crucial weakness of studies based on machine learning, since performing consistency checks in the analysis pipeline is notoriously difficult, if not impossible.
+This issue opens up a whole new area in the machine learning community, that searches for methods that allow us to have a deeper understanding and interpretation of the ML models.
+For a deeper review on methods that explain machine learning results, we recommend \cite{gilpin2018}.

 In the case of CNN, several methods have been proposed that offer validation that the networks are indeed relying on the input features which are known to be crucial for the given task.
 In this work we adopt the approach of inspecting the sensitivity maps (sometimes also referred to as \textit{saliency} maps), which allow us to quantify the importance of each pixel in the input images for obtaining a given result.
-Formally, the sensitivity map can be defined as:
+Formally, the sensitivity map can be defined as the derivative,

-where $y$ denotes the output of the network, while $x_{ij}$ stands for the pixel corresponding to coordinate pair $(i, j)$ in the input image.
-In case of multiple input channels and output variables, one obtains a distinct sensitivity map for each channel as well as each output neuron; however, the generalization of the above definition is straight-forward.
-On the other hand, in practice it turns out that the above definition of sensitivity map is often very noisy and can produce widely different results if a tiny change is introduced in the inputs.
-To address this issue, we follow the so-called \texttt{SmoothGrad} approach, introduced in~\cite{smoothgrad} with numerical implementation is publicly available in the \texttt{tf-keras-vis} module~\cite{keras_vis}, which advocates for averaging the sensitivity maps obtained via Equation~\eqref{eqn:sensitivity_map} over a sufficiently large set of slightly perturbed input images.
-This allows one to obtain much smoother sensitivity maps and establish more reliably which parts of the input image are most important for the CNN.
+where $y$ denotes the output of the network, and $x_{ij}$ represents the pixel corresponding to coordinate pair $(i, j)$ in the input image.
+In the case of multiple input channels and output variables, we will have a distinct map for the sensitivity of each channel in predicting each output neuron.
+On the other hand, in practice it turns out that with the above definition, sensitivity maps are often very noisy and can be very different if a tiny change is introduced in the inputs.
+To address this issue, we follow the so-called \texttt{SmoothGrad} approach, introduced in~\cite{smoothgrad}.
+We used the numerical implementation that is publicly available in the \texttt{tf-keras-vis} module~\citep{keras_vis}, which advocates for averaging the sensitivity maps obtained via Equation~\eqref{eqn:sensitivity_map} over a sufficiently large set of slightly perturbed input images.
+This allows us to obtain smoother sensitivity maps and, hence, establish more reliably which parts of the input image are most important for the CNN.